ahmeterdem1/SSL-Messager/README.md

 typed :online: whilst this process, they could see this ip.

 Ip is now switched with a 64-bit random number given as a temporary name.

+### Known problems

+#### Log in / Sign up

+When someone tries to log in or sign up, their data in the server is carried to a thread.
+This thread is not tracked, so there is no timeout for this process.
+When someone just sits in the log in/sign up screen, this creates a pending thread in the server.
+Build up of these will result in a denial-of-service.

+#### Database saving

+The csv file is not closed down until the server naturally closes down.
+So when it quits unexpectedly, all newly saved people until then are lost.
+I did not solve this issue because i didn't want the speed impact of reopening and reclosing the database everytime someone signs up.
+Ideal solution to this is async read-write streams within the log in screen thread in the server.

+#### Unexpected closing down of the server

+Up until this commit, server used to commit suicide after facing the slightest disturbance.
+This was indeed intentional.
+My first goal was to use my own computer as the server, open to the public.
+As many of us can guess, this is not a good idea.
+So i wanted extra security in my code with minimal effort.
+So i made the server super sensitive.
+It used to shutdown when someone tried to log in with an invalid username.
+It used to shutdown after receiving incorrect protocol syntax.
+And still aggresive behaviour like this can be found in the code.
+But the server is getting more and more "normal" over time.
+And i have changed my mind, now i use amazons servers instead of my own computer.
+So more flexible behaviour will continue to be implemented.
+I guess my end goal here would be to connect ciphertools and this project and to create a fully functional and fully custom tls server.
+So one day i will turn to using my own computer despite all the possible dangers.